ueberdosis/tiptap/docs/guide/node-views.md

 ```

 ## Markup
 But what happens if you [access the editor content](/guide/output)?
-If you’re working with HTML, you’ll need to tell tiptap how your node should be serialized.
+If you’re working with HTML, you’ll need to tell Tiptap how your node should be serialized.

 The editor **does not** export the rendered JavaScript node, and for a lot of use cases you wouldn’t want that anyway.